 Your main takeaway here is that express consent is not implied or assumed.
 Just because someone has given your business their cell phone number doesn’t mean they have agreed to receive texts from you.
 Until they have given you written proof signifying their agreement to receive texts in an opt-in with the required terms, you’re risking a violation.
 If you’re importing contacts, always double check you have consent before uploading.
 And hang onto those consents, because it is the sender’s duty in a TCPA case to prove that they sent a text with the consumer’s prior express consent.

 Luckily, getting consent isn’t difficult.
 Jump ahead to our section about opt-in methods to find out how simple the process can be.

 It may seem small or insignificant, but texting people without their consent is against the law, point blank.
 And companies have been burnt by it before.
 Heavy fines or lawsuit settlements are potentially in your future, and annoyed customers almost a certainty.
 As tempting as it is, it’s never worth it to take the shortcut.

 We want to make sure you feel adequately prepared to manage matters of express consent because, as a text marketer, you’re responsible for it.

 Per our terms of service the individual/account/user responsible for sending messages via a SimpleTexting account is ultimately responsible for ensuring that express consent has been obtained (and, ideally, documented for verification purposes in the event of a compliance audit or formal complaint).

-We have a zero tolerance policy for illegality here at SimpleTexting, and consent violations with us at the very least can result in account termination.
+We have a zero tolerance policy for illegality here at SimpleTexting, and consent violations at the very least can result in account termination.